Enhanced Generative Model Evaluation with Clipped Density and Coverage: Experiments

-Given that real-world datasets like CIFAR-10 already contain outliers, we used the synthetic data translation test (\cref{fig:synthetic_fidelity_translation,fig:synthetic_coverage_translation}, adapted from \cite{naeem2020reliable}) to evaluate the robustness of the metrics to the first out-of-distribution sample.
-This test is performed on 25000 standard Gaussian samples (dim 32, mean ± std over 5 splits).
-The synthetic set is translated in all dimensions simultaneously between $\mu = \mathbf{-1}$ and $\mathbf{1}$, and contains a real outlier at $\mathbf{3}$ alongside a synthetic out-of-distribution sample at $\mathbf{-3}$.
-Ideally, results should be symmetric and decrease rapidly when the mean moves away from $0$ to effectively detect shifts in the synthetic distribution.
-For fidelity metrics (\cref{fig:synthetic_fidelity_translation}), we observe that \emph{Precision} (blue) and \emph{Density} (orange) are both non-symmetric due to the real outlier.
-This asymmetry affects \emph{symPrecision} (green), which is defined as the minimum of two metrics including \emph{Precision}.
-Additionally, \emph{$\alpha$-Precision} (purple) and \emph{P-precision} (gray) lack sensitivity to distribution shifts (flat curves around 0).
-For coverage metrics, \emph{Recall} (blue) is non-symmetric due to the bad synthetic sample, which affects symRecall (green). \emph{$\beta$-recall} (purple) and \emph{TopR} (brown) are also non-symmetric, indicating either instability or insufficient robustness to out-of-distribution samples.
+\textbf{Synthetic data translation:} Since real-world datasets like CIFAR-10 contain outliers, we use a test based on synthetic data (\Cref{fig:synthetic_fidelity_translation,fig:synthetic_coverage_translation}, adapted from \citet{naeem2020reliable}) to evaluate robustness to the first out-of-distribution sample.
+We use 25000 standard Gaussian samples (dim 32, 5 splits).
+The synthetic set is translated by $\mu \in [\mathbf{-1},\mathbf{1}]$ in all dimensions and includes a bad sample at $\mathbf{-3}$.
+The real set includes an outlier at $\mathbf{3}$.
+Ideally, scores should form symmetric bell-shaped curves, dropping rapidly as $\mu$ moves away from $0$ to detect distribution shifts.
+For fidelity (\Cref{fig:synthetic_fidelity_translation}), \emph{Precision} (blue) and \emph{Density} (orange) are non-symmetric due to the real outlier's large ball, which in turn affects \emph{symPrecision} (green). \emph{$\alpha$-Precision} (purple) and \emph{P-precision} (gray) show low sensitivity (flat curves around 0).
+For coverage (\Cref{fig:synthetic_coverage_translation}), \emph{Recall} (blue) is non-symmetric due to the bad synthetic sample, which also affects \emph{symRecall} (green).
+This happens because the bad sample's ball grows as the rest of the synthetic data moves away, covering the real set when $\mu$ is near $\mathbf{1}$. \emph{$\beta$-recall} (purple) and \emph{TopR} (brown) are also non-symmetric, indicating instability or insufficient robustness.